This post is also available in: Svenska

 Symptoms of measles

 The first symptoms of measles are mild fever, red eyes and dry cough.
 At this stage, transmission is at its highest.
-You can also then see grain-like rashes in the oral mucosa on the inside of the cheek, also known as Koplik’s spots.
+You can also see grain-like rashes in the oral mucosa on the inside of the cheek, also known as Koplik’s spots.
 After 3-7 days, the fever rises and the typical spots appear on the skin.

 What should I do if I think my child has measles?